VAID: Indexing View Designs in Visual Analytics System: The analysis of VA design collection using VAID

-With the knowledge base, we conduct a data analysis of the ``design demographics''~\cite{hoque2019searching,battle2018beagle}.
-We report on the statistics, including the frequency and co-occurrence patterns for the analytical tasks, visual encodings, and compositions.
+After validating the usefulness of VAID, we explore the ``design demographics''~\cite{hoque2019searching, battle2018beagle} based on \system{} for view designs \rrindex{S3.1.3}with collected views in Sec.~\ref{sec: data preparation}, which demonstrates VAID enables fine-grained exploration and understanding of existing view designs.
+In particular, we report on the statistics, including the frequency and co-occurrence patterns for the analytical tasks and visual designs.